 The Miami Cuban link chain is probably one of the most versatile gold chains in the market.
-In this video, Eric Rivera goes over his experience with Cuban link chains, gives you a brief explanation of the way they’re made, and provides his recommendation when it comes to buying one.
+In this video, Eric Rivera goes over his experience with Cuban link chains, gives you a brief explanation of the way they’re made, and provides his recommendation when it comes to buying one (you can also click here to use our online calculator to size and get a price for your chain before you buy one).

 If you’ve followed our YouTube channel long enough, you’ll know that Eric mainly rants about watches.
 However, since more and more of our customers have requested Cuban Links throughout the years, we decided to make an intro video about them.
 Sorry die-hard watch fans!